elemental/Elemental/doc/source/lapack-like/invariants.rst

 important characterization.

 .. cpp:function:: F Trace( const Matrix<F>& A )
+.. cpp:function:: F Trace( const DistMatrix<F>& A )

    Return the trace of the square matrix `A`.

-.. cpp:function:: F Trace( const DistMatrix<F>& A )

-   Same as above, but for a distributed matrix.